Julian Edelman: 2017 season: Missed season due to injury

 On June 8, 2017, Edelman signed a two-year, $11 million contract extension with the Patriots, with $9 million guaranteed through the 2019 season.
-On August 25, in the team's third preseason game against the Detroit Lions, Edelman tore his anterior cruciate ligament (ACL), which prematurely ended his 2017 season.
-He was placed on injured reserve on September 2, 2017.
-Without Edelman, the Patriots finished 13–3 and reached Super Bowl LII, where they lost to the Philadelphia Eagles, 41-33.
+On August 25, in the team's third preseason game against the Detroit Lions, Edelman tore his anterior cruciate ligament (ACL), ending his season before it even started.
+Edelman was placed on injured reserve eight days later.
+Without Edelman, the Patriots finished with a 13–3 record and reached Super Bowl LII, where they lost to the Philadelphia Eagles by a score of 41–33.